 Tooth Colored Fillings

 In the past, having a cavity meant that you had to fill it with an unsightly metal filling.
-Today, cosmetic dentistry has developed fillings that perfectly match the color of your tooth, providing you with an effective, unnoticeable restoration.
+Today, cosmetic dentistry has developed fillings that perfectly match the color of your teeth, providing you with an effective, unnoticeable restoration.

 What are metal-free fillings?